 Bites from the funnel-web spider are always a medical emergency, as symptoms can appear within a short period.
 Sometimes, serious side effects can happen within a few hours.
 Symptoms may include:

-Then cover with a pressure immobilisation bandage applied from the bite area up the whole of the limb.
+Then cover with a pressure immobilisation bandage which is applied from the bite area up the whole of the limb.
 Also, use a splint to immobilise the limb if possible.
-Most importantly, do not wash the bite area, as a medical professional may need to view the bite site to help identify it.
+Most importantly, do not wash the bite area as a medical professional may need to view the bite site to help identify it.

 Redback Spider Bite First Aid